About me

 • Galen Myotherapy Certification (in progress, expected early 2026)

-• Qualified Dynamic Dog Practitioner
+• Dynamic Dog Practitioner

 • Certified Canine Fitness Instructor (CCFT)